awcodes/trov/README.md

 A Laravel / Filament starter kit for CMS functionality on websites.

-Please star these awesome repos and/or sponsors all of these people's hard work:
+Please star these awesome repos and/or sponsor all of these people's hard work:

 - [Filament](https://github.com/laravel-filament/filament)
 - [Filament Breezy](https://github.com/jeffgreco13/filament-breezy)